anikan/JavaStyleChecker/README.md

 ## Options:
 * -v: Verbose- display lines and line numbers that have issues.
 Results of grep and diff are distinguished using "!" and the type of error.
-* -s: Show Steps- shows all of the steps, even ones that pass.
 * -c: Comments- gives copy pastable comments for the issues that you can just put into the spreadsheet.

 ## How to use: